How to Prepare and Cook Butternut Squash

 How to cook:

-- Roast: Peel with a vegetable peeler (or leave the skin on if you like as you can eat it), dice into cubes and remove seeds.
-Roast the cubes with olive oil and herbs for 20 - 30 minutes at 180 C / gas 4.
-Or, cut into quarters lengthways with the skin on, remove seeds and roast for 45 – 50 minutes at 180 C / gas 4.
+Roast: Peel, dice into small cubes and remove seeds.
+Toss in olive oil and herbs and roast in a pre-heated oven on a baking sheet for around 20 minutes at 190 C / gas 5 / fan 170 or cut into quarters lengthways with the skin on, remove seeds and roast for around 45 minutes.

-- Steam: Cube as above and steam for around 15 minutes.
+Steam: Cube as and steam for around 15 minutes.
 This is better than boiling as the nutrients will stay in the flesh.

-- Boil: Cube as above and boil for 10 minutes or until tender.
-If you boil butternut squash in stock you can then blend it to make soup.
+Boil: Cube and boil for 10 minutes or until tender.
+Boil butternut squash in stock and blend to make soup.

-- Bake: Wrap the entire butternut squash with foil and bake for 1 ½ hours at 180 C / gas 4.
+Bake: Wrap the entire butternut squash with foil and bake for 1 ½ hours at 180 C / gas 4 / 160 fan.
 Saves peeling and de-seeding.
 When cooked, scoop out the seeds and use the flesh as you need.

-- Seeds: You can eat the seeds!
-They are great sprinkled onto of soups!
+Seeds: You can eat the seeds!
+They are great sprinkled on top of soups!
 Wash them and dry them well.
 Pour evenly onto a roasting dish and season with salt and cayenne pepper.
-Roast for 20 minutes at 180 C / gas 4 giving them a good shake a couple of times during cooking.
+Roast for 20 minutes at 180 C / gas 4 / 160 fan giving them a good shake a couple of times during cooking.

 Butternut Squash Recipe Ideas: